MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-financials-data-source-flow.md

 ## <a name="instant-flows"></a>Instant flows

-Starting in the 2022 release wave 1 (May 2022), [!INCLUDE [prod_short](includes/prod_short.md)] online admins can [switch on a feature](admin-feature-management.md) to make it possible to run a Power Automate flow from most list, card, and document pages.
-Learn more in the [Set Up Automated Workflows](/dynamics365/business-central/dev-itpro/powerplatform/automate-workflows) article in the administration content.
+[!INCLUDE [prod_short](includes/prod_short.md)] can run a Power Automate flow from most list, card, and document pages.
 Once the admin has connected [!INCLUDE [prod_short](includes/prod_short.md)] with Power Automate, you'll see any flows your organisation has added when you choose the **Automate** action on the relevant pages.
 Instant flows are run without leaving [!INCLUDE [prod_short](includes/prod_short.md)].
+Learn more in the [Set Up Automated Workflows](/dynamics365/business-central/dev-itpro/powerplatform/automate-workflows) article in the administration content.

 These instant workflows open on a page inside [!INCLUDE [prod_short](includes/prod_short.md)] online so you can remain within the context of the business process you were in the middle of.
 Choose the **Automate** action—on some pages nested under the **More Options** menu—choose the **Power Automate** menu item, then choose the relevant link to trigger the workflow.
 The connection to Power Automate is already set up for you.